MrXandbadas/MrX_OAI_Assistant_Manager/readme.md

 ---
 ## 🚀 Updates
+- **20th Nov 2023**: Assistants can now be given the list_assistants and swap_assistants function calls which enable you to list your assistants and change assistant by requesting to speak with another assistant in chat.
+Forget the "swapA" command when your assistants are tooled with these internal commands!
 - **19th Nov 2023**: Discord Bot implementation seems to work well.
 Code comming over the next 24H-48H.
 - **18th Nov 2023**: Old Personal Prompt was 315 words, 2,065 characters to enable on-demand Function Calling.
 Now, it's a FUNCTION CALL!
 A much smaller Instruction set is required (either at the assistant invocation level or the run invocation level).
 My instruction Prompt for the blank Assistant running on gpt-4-1106-preview: